 Park Nights 2021

-Park Nights 2021 comprises a series of five commissions that will take place in the Serpentine Pavilion 2021, designed by Johannesburg-based practice Counterspace, directed by Sumayya Vally.
+Park Nights 2021 comprised a series of five commissions that took place in the Serpentine Pavilion 2021, designed by Johannesburg-based practice Counterspace, directed by Sumayya Vally.

 Park Nights is Serpentine’s experimental, interdisciplinary, live platform sited within the Galleries’ annual architectural commission, the Serpentine Pavilion.
 Since 2002, Park Nights has presented new works across art, music, film, theatre, dance, literature, philosophy, fashion and technology.
 Each year’s commissions are conceived in response to the Pavilion and offer audiences unique ways to experience architecture and performance.
 The programme has supported many artists in the early stages of their careers as well as pioneering writers and thinkers from around the world.

-Devised during a period when rights to movement are restricted and the relationship to our bodies are being reconfigured, Park Nights 2021 reimagines what it means to come together, witness and share through performance.
-Building upon Counterspace’s Pavilion design, which is based on gathering and community spaces throughout London, Park Nights will unfold as a series of intimate encounters within this structure.
-Through Serpentine’s unique position in the park, the programme offers a space for practitioners to engage audiences within a live context once again.
+Devised during a period when rights to movement were restricted and the relationships to our bodies were being reconfigured, Park Nights 2021 reimagined what it means to come together, witness and share through performance.
+Building upon Counterspace’s Pavilion design, which is based on gathering and community spaces throughout London, Park Nights unfolded as a series of intimate encounters within this structure.
+Through Serpentine’s unique position in the park, the programme offered a space for practitioners to engage audiences within a live context once again.

 Friday 9 July, 8pm: aga ujma

-For Park Nights 2021, multi-instrumentalist, singer-songwriter and composer, aga ujma, presents a new performance titled ‘sun was glazed in rainbow’ based on personal stories, poems, traditional Indonesian musical pieces, and compositions inspired by the Serpentine Pavilion and its character.
-Conceived as a transformative movement across two chapters, the performance will shift from an intimate solo set written for sasando, an Indonesian 32-strings bamboo zither and harp, to a more expanded Javanese ensemble of intricate gamelan instruments, including bronze xylophones, gongs, rebab – a bowed fiddle – and other various traditional and non-traditional percussion instruments.
+For Park Nights 2021, multi-instrumentalist, singer-songwriter and composer, aga ujma, presented a new performance titled ‘sun was glazed in rainbow’ based on personal stories, poems, traditional Indonesian musical pieces, and compositions inspired by the Serpentine Pavilion and its character.

 Friday 16 July, 8pm: Jota Mombaça

-For Park Nights 2021, Jota Mombaça will present ‘Can you sound like two thousand?’, a performative, experimental collective reading session.
-The piece encompasses an immersive installation in which the audience is encouraged to engage with a cacophonic reading programme designed by the artist that reflects upon the elemental agency of fire.
-The session will be accompanied by a newly-devised sonic composition by Mombaça and sonic producer and researcher, Anti Ribeiro.
+For Park Nights 2021, Jota Mombaça presented ‘Can you sound like two thousand?’, a performative, experimental collective reading session.
+The piece encompassed an immersive installation in which the audience was encouraged to engage with a cacophonic reading programme designed by the artist that reflects upon the elemental agency of fire.

 Friday 27 August, 8pm: John Glacier

-London born John Glacier has become an almost totemic figure within London’s underground music scene.
+London-born John Glacier has become an almost totemic figure within London’s underground music scene.
 Widely regarded as one of the UK’s most exciting and elusive talents, John’s officially released output is scarce.
 Despite scene-stealing features for Dean Blunt’s Babyfather project, Ragz Originale, and a handful of extremely well received online releases, her talents are somewhat of an urban legend.
-However, this is all due to change this summer with the release of her debut project.

 Friday 17 September, 8pm: Rhea Dillon